-Transference: Patient views nurse as being similar to an important person in his/her life.
+With transference, the patient views nurse as being similar to an important person in their life.
+Countertransference refers to when patient reminds the nurse of someone in their life.

 Countertransference in nursing is whenever the nurse unknowingly transfers their unresolved thoughts, feelings, and emotions onto a client.
 This can be a problem because it can lead to a nurse potentially pushing a patient into action before they are ready, harshly condemning or judging a patient, desiring a relationship outside of the appropriate boundaries, or even transferring bad moods onto the patient.